UK union seeks guarantees on manufacturing after Peugeot-Fiat merger

-LONDON (Reuters) - Britain’s biggest union is seeking guarantees on the long-term future of Peugeot’s (PEUP.PA) plants in Britain after the French carmaker struck a binding deal on Wednesday with Fiat Chrysler to create the world’s fourth-biggest carmaker.
+LONDON, Dec 18 (Reuters) - Britain’s biggest union is seeking guarantees on the long-term future of Peugeot’s plants in Britain after the French carmaker struck a binding deal on Wednesday with Fiat Chrysler to create the world’s fourth-biggest carmaker.

 Peugeot operates a car factory in northern England where it builds the Opel/Vauxhall Astra.